 Buy Silver Britannia Coins Online WITHOUT VAT

-Silver Britannia coins were first produced by the Royal Mint in 1997.
+These coins were first produced by the Royal Mint in 1997.
 A bullion coin, the full silver Britannia has a face value of £2 with fractional sizes also produced of one half (£1), one quarter (50p) and one tenth (20p) sizes.
 Containing a troy ounce of silver, the Britannia has featured a number of designs on the reverse.
 Even numbered years since 1998 depict a standing Britannia in a design produced in 1987 by Philip Nathan.
-In odd numbered years, the reverse design has changed with a different version of Britannia.Since 2013, the reverse design has changed on non-bullion issue coins and will continue to do so for each subsequent issue; the bullion version will remain consistent to the original designs.
+In odd numbered years, the reverse design has changed with a different version of Britannia.Since 2013, the reverse design has changed on non-bullion issue and will continue to do so for each subsequent issue; the bullion version will remain consistent to the original designs.

 Silver Britannia (as well as their gold counterparts) coins are Capital Gains Tax (CGT) free and don’t attract VAT when bought through Physical Gold Limited due to careful sourcing channels.
 The result is an excellent value investment coin available at reduced prices with no headache to pay tax on resale.Investing in SilverFor many years silver has been seen as a poor cousin to gold, particularly when the price of silver has been 15 times less than that of gold.
 In recent years, the trend has been changing with silver now widely recognised as a more finite resource with the world’s supply diminishing fast.
-As a result, silver is seen a good long-term investment.
+As a result, silver is seen as a good long-term investment.
 With prices still catching up to this fact, investors can still benefit from low starting price points with potentially great gains.
 With silver Britannia coins, the investment is tax free and offers good divisibility for your assets over the equivalent cost of a single silver bar.2017: 20th Anniversary EditionTwo decades on from the first minting of the 1oz British Silver Britannia coin and the Royal Mint has produced a limited special edition of the popular bullion coin.
-With just 120,000 available, these coins have a collectable value (and buyer’s premium) in addition to their investment value.Featuring the new high-security radial design with a unique trident ‘20’ mint mark, you can buy the 1oz British silver Britannia from Physical Gold Limited; however, do be aware that the intrinsic premium of a collectable coin such as this means that investors may prefer to buy silver bullion coins instead.
+With just 120,000 available, there is a collectable value (and buyer’s premium) in addition to their investment value.Featuring the new high-security radial design with a unique trident ‘20’ mint mark, you can buy the 1oz British silver Britannia from Physical Gold Limited; however, do be aware that the intrinsic premium of a collectable coin such as this means that investors may prefer to buy silver bullion coins instead.

-The Silver Britannia is currently produced with a millesimal fineness of 0.999 or 99.9% silver but prior to 2013 was struck with just 95.8% silver (or a fineness of 0.958).Silver Britannia coins issued between the period 1997-2012 have a diameter of 38.61mm having a total mass of 31.21g.
+The Silver Britannia is currently produced with a millesimal fineness of 0.999 or 99.9% silver but prior to 2013 was struck with just 95.8% silver (or a fineness of 0.958).Silver Britannias issued between the period 1997-2012 have a diameter of 38.61mm having a total mass of 31.21g.
 A Britannia Silver coin struck after 2013 has mass of 32.45g with a diameter of 40.00mm.From 2013, the thickness of Britannia silver coin is 3mm and has a milled edge.From 2015, the obverse features the Jody Clark design of the Queen’s portrait.

-Silver Britannia coins are 1oz coins minted by The Royal Mint to a purity of 999.9 silver.
+These are 1oz coins minted by The Royal Mint to a purity of 999.9 silver.
 They were first issued in 1997, 10 years after the gold 1oz Britannia, and have become a very popular choice for physical silver investors.
 They can be bought at relatively low prices as they’re minted to bullion standard and large numbers.
 They have a face value of £2 which means they’re legal tender and therefore any rise in value is free from Capital Gains Tax.

-The value of a silver Britannia coin is primarily based on the underlying silver price.
+The value of this coin is primarily based on the underlying silver price.
 Unless the coin is a collector’s edition, the Britannia coins can be sold for around or just under the 1oz silver spot price.
 The silver spot price can rise and fall on a daily basis and is linked to a number of variables which affect the supply, demand and ultimately price of silver.